xubowenhaoren/OPLiftToWake/README.md

 #### How do I use it?

+You probably want to turn off the Ambient Display first.

 After installing the app, turn on the "Lift To Wake" toggle.
 You should also consider turning off the battery optimization of the app for a more consistent background performance.
 Follow a guide [here](http://nine-faq.9folders.com/articles/11588-how-to-turn-off-battery-optimization-on-the-oneplus).